Pete Gallego: Elections

 Gallego ran for re-election in 2014.
 Facing no opposition from his own party, he won the Democratic primary on March 4, 2014.
 He faced Republican Will Hurd, an African American, in the general election.
 Gallego was a member of the Democratic Congressional Campaign Committee's Frontline Program.
 The program is designed to help protect vulnerable Democratic incumbents.
-He lost his bid for re-election to Republican Will Hurd by less than 2,500 votes.
+He lost his bid for re-election to Hurd by 2,422 votes.